 This program is replacing the former GTIP program.
+Students are not able eligible for this funding if they are receiving the Arkansas Academic Challenge Scholarship.
 All current National Guard Soldiers who are Arkansas residents, complete basic training, do not already hold a bachelor or higher degree, are enrolled in an undergraduate degree program at an Arkansas public intuition of higher education, and are not currently flagged for serious misconduct should be eligible.
 This waiver covers tuition and mandatory fees only.
 Students interested in this program that plan to pursue other forms of aid available to Veterans, should check with the Financial Aid Office to see how these programs work together.
 Student can find out more information and apply at arkansas.nationalguard.mil/EIB/NGTW/.